leesc22/WINEQA/README.md

 Sommelier Free is Q&A APP for wine lover (return2)

-Using "Viode" , I made  this app
+Using "Viode" , I made  this app!

 Please look about Viode.